Emmanuel Lubezki: Career

 Lubezki began his career in Mexican film and television productions in the late 1980s.
-His first international production was the 1993 independent film Twenty Bucks, which followed the journey of a single twenty-dollar bill.
-He has worked with directors including Mike Nichols, Tim Burton, Michael Mann, Joel and Ethan Coen, and David O. Russell.
+His first international production was the 1993 independent film Twenty Bucks.

 Lubezki is a frequent collaborator with fellow Mexican filmmaker Alfonso Cuarón.
 The two have been friends since they were teenagers and attended the same film school at the National Autonomous University of Mexico.
 Together they have worked on six motion pictures: Sólo Con Tu Pareja, A Little Princess, Great Expectations, Y Tu Mamá También, Children of Men, and Gravity.

-His work with Cuarón on Children of Men (2006) has received universal acclaim.
-The film utilized a number of new technologies and distinctive techniques.
+His work with Cuarón on Children of Men was praised for utilizing a number of new technologies and distinctive techniques.
 The "roadside ambush" scene was shot in one extended take utilizing a special camera rig invented by Doggicam systems, developed from the company's Power Slide system.
 For the scene, a vehicle was modified to enable seats to tilt and lower actors out of the way of the camera.
 The windshield of the car was designed to tilt out of the way to allow camera movement in and out through the front windscreen.
 A crew of four, including Lubezki, rode on the roof.
 Children of Men also features a seven-and-a-half-minute battle sequence composed of roughly five seamless edits.

 Lubezki won his first Academy Award for Best Cinematography for his work on Cuarón's Gravity, a thriller set in outer space.
 The film was praised for the way it combined two shots through digital backgrounds of space to create the illusion of scenes done in a single shot.
-Lubezki won his second Academy Award for Best Cinematography in the following year for his work on Alejandro González Iñárritu's Birdman.
+Lubezki won his second Academy Award in the following year for his work on Alejandro González Iñárritu's Birdman.
 The film used a similar technique from Gravity, being very unusual in the way the entire movie was shot so as to appear to be photographed in one continuous take.
 Lubezki won the award again in 2015 for Iñárritu's The Revenant, becoming a milestone for his third consecutive win and for being the first cinematographer to do so.
 The film was shot entirely in the wilderness during a cold season, minimizing the amount of CGI and using only natural lighting.
-It was an extremely difficult process that required a limited amount of time to shoot each scene, which delayed the production, causing budget overruns and changes of locations for proper settings.
-However, The Revenant earned over $500 million at the box office and received critical acclaim, with much praise for the film's atmospheric tone and realism.
+The process proved to be extremely difficult, which required a limited amount of time to shoot each scene, thus causing production delays, budget overruns, and changes of locations for proper settings.
+Despite everything, the movie became both a commercial and a critical success, with much praise towards its atmospheric tone and realism.